 The Good Samaritans (Les Bons Samaritains) is a school founded to serve the economically and socially deprived children and adults of Haiti.
 It specifically targets the poorest of Haiti's poor-- those children who most desperately need a chance.
 The goal of the Good Samaritans School is to form a new generation of Haitians who are well-equipped to become responsible future leaders of the country.

 The Good Samaritans opened its wrought iron gate July 7th, 2001 with a dedication ceremony and benediction by His Eminence, William Cardinal Keeler, Archbishop Emeritus of Baltimore.
 Contributions from Food for the Poor and private donors funded the construction of the 3-story building, directed by the Sisters of St. Joseph of Cluny.

-Children enter the school at 5 years old, and are offered the opportunity for a free education through the 6th grade.
-As of September 2016, the Good Samaritans preschool annex opened nearby to welcome three and four year olds for a 2 year program before joining the kindergarten housed in the Good Samaritans school building pictured above.
-Students are given breakfast on arrival and a substantial meal following classes.
-In addition, all of the children in the school undergo a yearly physical examination by a physician on site.
+As of September 2015, the Patricia Chairs preschool opened nearby to welcome three and four year olds for a 2 year program before joining the kindergarten housed in the Good Samaritans school building pictured above.
+Students are given breakfast on arrival and a substantial meal following classes and tuition-free quality education through the 6th grade.
+In addition, all of the children receive preventative medical, dental, and eye care annually.